ravdin/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 8 steps.

-* Highlight white and yellow colors with a mask.
+1. Highlight white and yellow colors with a mask.

+![alt_text][image1]

-* Normalize the RGB values.
+2. Normalize the RGB values.

+![alt_text][image2]

-* Convert the image to grayscale.
+3. Convert the image to grayscale.

+![alt_text][image3]

-* Use a Gaussian blur.
+4. Use a Gaussian blur.

+![alt_text][image4]

-* Use the Canny function to highlight the edges.
+5. Use the Canny function to highlight the edges.

+![alt_text][image5]

+6. Isolate the region of interest.

+![alt_text][image6]

-* Use Hough detection on the edges.
+7. Use Hough detection on the edges.

+![alt_text][image7]

-* Draw lines on the original images.
+8. Draw lines on the original images.

+![alt_text][image8]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by segmenting the lines into left and right.
+Left lines should have a negative slope and right lines should be positive.
+I rejected lines with a slope between -0.333 and 0.333.
+After segmenting the lines, I used regression on each side to calculate the best fit.
+Finally, I used the function for the best fit to create a single line from the bottom of the image to 60% of the height.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* Driving at night.
+* Driving in bad weather conditions, like heavy rain or snow.
+* Missing lines due to construction.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+* One potential improvement could be to use lines from previous frames if the calculation doesn't work.
+It would be a close approximation if not much time has elapsed.
+* Another suggestion if the line doesn't work is to calculate based on the speed and trajectory of the car.